 27. Save-A-Gato Cat Sanctuary

 Do you like cats?
-As you might imagine, in a place like Old San Juan, there are countless stray cats wandering around.
-There are plenty of mice and birds for them to eat, along with treats from locals and visitors, but a stray cat life is no way to live.
+As you might imagine, countless stray cats are wandering around in a place like Old San Juan.
+There are plenty of mice and birds to eat, along with treats from locals and visitors, but a stray cat life is no way to live.

 That’s where Save-A-Gato Cat Sanctuary comes in.
 This non-profit organization cares for these cats, spays, and neuters and vaccinates the cats they can catch, and finds happy homes for many of these adorable and loving cats and kittens.
 It’s a no-kill shelter that survives entirely on donations, and it would love your support.